ben-clegg/gradeer/README.md

 - Run checks on model solution to identify and remove faulty checks (TestSuiteCheck_TestDummyB and TestSuiteCheck_TestDummyC are faulty).
 These are reported in the environment's `output` directory.
 - Run remaining checks on "students'" solutions.
 - Store grades and feedback in the environment's `output` directory.

-### build.xml
-The working directory where Gradeer is executed from (the repository's root directory in the above example) must contain build.xml.
-This file directs Ant in compiling and executing solutions and tests.
-This file can be modified to support different test configurations (e.g. JDK versions).

 ## Configuration